Tuesday, September 24, 2013

 Career highlights

 Buddy Windrush was actor Bryan Mosley's alias.
-Bryan will be best known as Coronation Street regular Alf Roberts (1961-99), but started acting in A Kind of Loving (1962).
-Other roles included The Villains (1964), Far from the Madding Crowd (1967), Queenie's Castle (1970-71), Kate (1971) and Get Carter (1971).
+Bryan will be best known for his role as Alf Roberts in more than 1,770 episodes of soap Coronation Street between 1961-99.
+Other credits include Knight Errant Limited (1961), A Kind of Loving (1962), The Odd Man (1963), The Protectors (1964), The Villains (1964), Up Jumped a Swagman (1965), The Arthur Haynes Show (1966), The Saint (1967), Far from the Madding Crowd (1967), Charlie Bubbles (1968), Mr Rose (1968), The Dustbinmen (1970), Queenie's Castle (1970-71), Kate (1971) and Get Carter (1971).

 Facts